bfox87/stock-analysis/README.md

 ### Analysis
 #### Process:
 To create the new macro, AllStocksAnalysisRefactored(), I first pasted in the initial code from VBA_Challenge VB Script file.
-The initial code creating the header rows in the output sheet, input message box for year input, and ticker array was already complete.
-Likewise for ending code setting up the formatting of the output data.
+The initial code creating the header rows in the output sheet, input message box for year input, and ticker array.
+Likewise for the ending code setting up the formatting of the output data.
 These two sections of code were similiar to the code from our Module 2 macro AllStocksAnalysis().
 In the middle section starting at comment 1a.) the refactored code was built using the instructions provided.
 The creation of a tickerIndex variable and output arrays for ticker volumes and starting and ending prices allowed for a quicker analysis that still produced correct results.
 The refactored code is shown below.
-The non-refactored code has NOT been included below to save space.
+The non-refactored code from beginning and ending of the macro has NOT been included below to save space.

 Refactored VBA code:
 ```